Dishoungh/software_engineering_project/README.md

 Next Milestones:
 - Fix Bullet Speed:
 	Sometimes the bullets go so fast that they phase through the zombies.
-We shall work on setting a constant speed for the bullets.
+We shall work on setting a constant speed for the bullets regardless of direction.
 	The bullets seem to be dependent on how far away the mouse is from the player (the further the faster).

 - Adjust Map's Position and Re-scale: